-Ibuprofen is a type of anti-inflammatory pain reliever.
+- Ibuprofen is a type of anti-inflammatory pain-relief medicine.

-Visit healthdirect’s list of medicines that contain ibuprofen to find out more about a specific medicine.
+LOOKING FOR A MEDICINE? — See this list of medicines that contain ibuprofen to find out more about a specific medication.

 What is ibuprofen?